Image courtesy of the University of Kent

 Application Programming Interface (API)

 HEAT’s API is available to members on request to improve levels of automation by creating a technical interface between the HEAT database and internal systems of the participating institution.

 This tool enables members to create evaluation plans integrated into the database.
 Aims, targets and methodologies can be recorded and seamlessly evaluated against ‘live’ data held on the HEAT system.

 This integrated repository within the database provides a safe and convenient way of sharing files amongst our members.
 Additional security allows distribution to be limited to specific sectors, organisations and/or roles.
 This tool can be used to distribute files from the HEAT Service as well as allowing members to upload their own resources to share.

-The OEP can be used to invite teachers and students to sign up to an activity, issue electronic invitations, receive online acceptances and capture data.
+The EP can be used to invite teachers and students to sign up to an activity, issue electronic invitations, receive online acceptances and capture data.